 Please abide by the provisions of the College's Computer Use Policy, the PVCC Computing Handbook and the VCCS Computer Ethics Agreement.
 Do not use the library computers for online chat groups, frivolous or irrelevant Internet usage, online gaming or the copying of software in violation of license agreements or copyright.
 If you do, you will be asked to leave.
 Please read the online manuals for additional information.

-- Cell phones are not permitted in the library.
+- Talking on cell phones is not permitted in the library.

 - Excessive noise is not permitted; please keep noise levels to a minimum at all times.
 Groups should reserve a group study room.
 If a group or individual in the study rooms or elsewhere in the library becomes too loud, please inform someone at the front desk.

 PVCC faculty, staff and students are not issued a separate library card.
 Your PVCC ID card is your library card.
 Faculty, staff, and students are required to present their PVCC ID card (available from Security) in order to check out materials from the library.
 Virginia residents ages 16 and older may open a library account if a proper photo ID is provided.
 Please see Lending Policies for more information.

 We have a limited number of textbooks available on a first-come, first-serve basis.
 These can be checked out for use in the library for two hours at a time.
 Please note that we do not always have all the textbooks or even the most current editions, nor does the library purchase textbooks to place on reserve.